markerikson/redux-ecosystem-links/middleware.md

 - **redux-react-firebase**
   https://github.com/tiberiuc/redux-react-firebase
-  Use Firebase with React and Redux in ES6
+  Use Firebase with React and Redux in ES6.
+Integrated into Redux, automatic binding/unbinding, declarative decorator syntax for React components, support for nested props, 0ut of the box support for authentication (with auto load user profile).

 - **feathers-react-redux**
   https://github.com/saiichihashimoto/feathers-react-redux